John Tyler: War of 1812

-Like most Americans of his day, Tyler was anti-British, and at the onset of the War of 1812 he urged support for military action in a speech to the House of Delegates.
+Like most Southern Americans of his day, Tyler was anti-British, and at the onset of the War of 1812, he urged support for military action in a speech to the House of Delegates.
 After the British capture of Hampton, Virginia, in the summer of 1813, Tyler eagerly organized a militia company, the Charles City Rifles, to defend Richmond, which he commanded with the rank of captain.
 No attack came, and he dissolved the company two months later.
 For his military service, Tyler received a land grant near what later became Sioux City, Iowa.

 Tyler's father died in 1813, and Tyler inherited 13 slaves along with his father's plantation.
 In 1816, he resigned his legislative seat to serve on the Governor's Council of State, a group of eight advisers elected by the General Assembly.

 U.S. House of Representatives

 The death of U.S. Representative John Clopton in September 1816 created a vacancy in Virginia's 23rd congressional district.
 Tyler sought the seat, as did his friend and political ally Andrew Stevenson.
-Since the two men were politically alike, the race was for the most part a popularity contest.
+Since the two men were politically alike, the race was, for the most part, a popularity contest.
 Tyler's political connections and campaigning skills narrowly won him the election.
 He was sworn into the Fourteenth Congress on December 17, 1816, to serve as a Democratic-Republican, the major political party in the Era of Good Feelings.

-While the Democratic-Republicans had supported states' rights, in the wake of the War of 1812 many members urged a stronger central government.
+While the Democratic-Republicans had supported states' rights, many members urged a stronger central government in the wake of the War of 1812.
 A majority in Congress wanted to see the federal government help to fund internal improvements such as ports and roadways.
-Tyler held fast to his strict constructionist beliefs, rejecting such proposals on both constitutional and personal grounds.
+Tyler held fast to his strict constructionist beliefs, rejecting such proposals on constitutional and personal grounds.
 He believed each state should construct necessary projects within its borders using locally generated funds.
 Virginia was not "in so poor a condition as to require a charitable donation from Congress", he contended.
 He was chosen to participate in an audit of the Second Bank of the United States in 1818 as part of a five-man committee, and was appalled by the corruption which he perceived within the bank.
 He argued for the revocation of the bank charter, although Congress rejected any such proposal.
 His first clash with General Andrew Jackson followed Jackson's 1818 invasion of Florida during the First Seminole War.
 While praising Jackson's character, Tyler condemned him as overzealous for the execution of two British subjects.
 Tyler was elected for a full term without opposition in early 1819.